MadhuShetty1499/3.Rearchitecting_Web_App_AWS_cloud/README.md

-# 3.Rearchitecting_Web_App_AWS_cloud
+# Project-3: Rearchitecting_Web_App_AWS_cloud
-xxxxxxxxxxxxxxxxIn my previous project ([Project-1](https://github.com/MadhuShetty1814/1.Multi_Tier_Web_App_Local_Setup)), I accomplished the setup of a multi-tier web application locally.
-In my latest endeavor, I seamlessly migrated this application from my local VM setup to Amazon Web Services (AWS) using the 'lift and shift' strategy.
-This migration allowed me to leverage AWS's scalability and reliability while minimizing disruptions to the application's functionality.
-Key steps included provisioning resources, migrating data, and optimizing the setup, resulting in improved scalability, reliability, and cost-efficiency.xxxxxxxxxxxxxxxxxxx
+In this project, I led the migration and rearchitecting of a multi-tier web application.
+Initially, we shifted from traditional infrastructure to the cloud with a 'lift and shift' strategy [(PRoject-2)](https://github.com/MadhuShetty1814/2.AWS_Cloud_Webapp_Lift-Shift), setting the stage for an exciting transformation.
+Subsequently, I restructured the application using cloud-native services, unlocking several key advantages.
+We enhanced scalability, optimized costs, bolstered resilience, and achieved greater development speed and security.
+This journey underscores the potential of cloud-native solutions and the power of DevOps and automation in shaping the future of modern web applications.

   ### About the Project:
   - Multi-Tier web application stack [Vprofile].